Iodine The Ultimate Healing Mineral

 Iodine has countless roles in the function of the human body.
 All cells need iodine for support.
 Some of iodine's major roles include:

 Developing fetuses and young infants need iodine for brain development.
 Iodine deficiency early in life can cause developmental delays and retardation.

 Iodine is a key player in the health of all reproductive organs.
 Inadequate iodine can cause problems for every single reproductive organ and tissue.

 3. Stabilizing blood sugar

-Iodine helps stabilize blood sugar and lessen the need for insulin.
+Iodine helps stabilize blood sugar and lessen the need for Fat Storing Hormone.
 Getting enough iodine in your diet can help alleviate stress on the pancreas that can lead to diabetes.

 4. Detoxifying heavy metals